philcockfield/meteor-package-paths/README.md

 # Meteor Package Loader
 Manages file paths for Meteor packages.

 File inclusion is handled automatically by Meteor for `apps`.
-No so for packages which require explicit file inclusion references within the `package.js` file.
+Unfortunately this is not so for packages which have explicit file inclusion references within the `package.js` file.

-This package scans the folder strucutre of package automatically updating the file inclusion paths within your `package.js` file.
+This package scans the folder strucutre of your package(s) automatically updating the file inclusion paths within your `package.js` file.

-While it updates the `package.js` file, it is non-destructive and only changes the file paths, leaving all other references within `package.js` intact.
+While this tool updates the `package.js` file, it is non-destructive and only changes the file path references, leaving all other lines within `package.js` intact.

 Along with emulating the default Meteor file load order rules, this package provides [sprockets](https://github.com/sstephenson/sprockets) style overriding